basselelsheikh/library-management-system/README.md

      ./gradlew bootRun
      ```

-   The application will start, and you can access it at `http://localhost:8080`.
+   The application will start, and you can access the H2 database console at [http://localhost:8080/h2-console](http://localhost:8080/h2-console).

+   **Credentials for H2 Database Console:**
+   - Username: `sa`
+   - Password: `pa`

 ## Interacting with API Endpoints